AnastasiaPleshkan/ecb-example/README.md

-Sample with Android Architecture Components
+Сurrencies converter sample base on data from https://www.ecb.europa.eu/stats/html/index.en.html with Android Architecture Components
 ===========================================================
 Euro foreign exchange reference rates
 The reference rates are usually updated around 16:00 CET on every working day, except on TARGET closing days.
 They are based on a regular daily concertation procedure between central banks across Europe, which normally takes place at 14:15 CET.